 The training phases follow a chronological timeline, emphasizing the management of club activities, racing operations, and site security.

-Training focuses on the administrative and organizational steps required before the day of the event.
+Training here focuses on the administrative and organizational steps required before the day of the event.

 Confirming availability

-oTraining Area: Inbox management, Portal access, Duties roster online.
+oTraining Topics: Inbox management, Portal access, Duties roster online.
 Confirming availability via the SCM roster.

 (The Week Prior)